Flood damage suspends light rail service from Patapsco to Cromwell and BWI; repairs will take 2 weeks

 Sections of the Baltimore region’s light rail system is shut down for at least two weeks following flood damage, officials said Sunday night.

-Service at the light rail’s two southern termini, from Patapsco to Cromwell and BWI Thurgood Marshall Airport stations, has been suspended.
+Service at the light rail’s two southern terminals, from Patapsco to Cromwell and BWI Thurgood Marshall Airport stations, has been suspended.

-Heavy rains over the weekend eroded sections of the track’s foundation, according to the Maryland Department of Transportation Maryland Transit Administration.
+Heavy rains over the weekend eroded sections of the track’s foundation, according to the Maryland Department of Transportation’s Maryland Transit Administration.

 The repairs are estimated to take two weeks, but the “timeframe is highly dependent on weather conditions,” according to a statement.